 Chaitra H. Nagaraja

-Collecting and analyzing data on unemployment, inflation, poverty and inequality help us describe the complex world in which we live.
-When published by the government, they are called official statistics.
-They are reported by the media, used by politicians to lend weight to their arguments and by...
+Collecting and analyzing data on unemployment, inflation, and inequality help describe the complex world around us.
+When published by the government, such data are called official statistics.
+They are reported by the media, used by politicians to lend weight to their arguments, and by economic...

 Sharon L. Lohr

 Crime statistics are everywhere, but how do you know when they’re valid?
 If a newspaper report says "the rate of overall violent crime decreased by 0.9 percent," how can you tell where that statistic came from, what it measures, and how accurate it is?
 Is it worth repeating or sharing?
 Measuring...

 February 13, 2019

 Statistics and Health Care Fraud: How to Save Billions helps the public to become more informed citizens through discussions of real world health care examples and fraud assessment applications.
 The author presents statistical and analytical methods used in health care fraud audits without...

 December 20, 2018

 Twenty-four million people wager nearly $3 billion on college basketball pools each year, but few are aware that winning strategies have been developed by researchers at Harvard, Yale, and other universities over the past two decades.
 Bad advice from media sources and even our own psychological...